stefanZorcic/scaling-book/gpus.md

 {% include figure.liquid path="assets/gpu/gpu-diagram.png" class="img-fluid" caption="<b>Figure:</b> a diagram showing the abstract layout of an H100 or B200 GPU.
 An H100 has 132 SMs while a B200 has 148.
 We use the term 'Warp Scheduler' somewhat broadly to describe a set of 32 CUDA SIMD cores <i>and</i> the scheduler that dispatches work to them.
 Note how much this looks like a TPU!" %}

-Each SM, like a TPU's Tensor Core, has a dedicated matrix multiplication core (unfortunately also called a **Tensor Core** on GPU<d-footnote>TPU cores are confusingly called Tensor Cores, which should not be confused with the GPU TensorCore (TC), which is the matrix multiplication accelerator within an SM.</d-footnote>), a vector arithmetic unit (called a **Warp Scheduler**), and a fast on-chip cache (called **SMEM**).
+Each SM, like a TPU's Tensor Core, has a dedicated matrix multiplication core (unfortunately also called a **Tensor Core**<d-footnote>The GPU Tensor Core is the matrix multiplication sub-unit of the SM, while the TPU TensorCore is the umbrella unit that contains the MXU, VPU, and other components.</d-footnote>), a vector arithmetic unit (called a **Warp Scheduler**<d-footnote>NVIDIA doesn't have a good name for this, so we use it only as the best of several bad options.
+The Warp Scheduler is primarily the unit that dispatches work to a set of CUDA cores, but we use it here to describe the control unit and the set of cores it controls.</d-footnote>), and a fast on-chip cache (called **SMEM**).
 Unlike a TPU, which has at most 2 independent "Tensor Cores", a modern GPU has more than 100 SMs (132 on an H100).
 Each of these SMs is much less powerful than a TPU Tensor Core but the system overall is more flexible.
-Each SM is more or less totally independent, so a GPU can do hundreds of separate tasks at once.<d-footnote>Although SMs are independent, because they all share a capacity-limited L2 cache, they are often forced to coordinate for peak performance.</d-footnote>
+Each SM is more or less totally independent, so a GPU can do hundreds of separate tasks at once.<d-footnote>Although SMs are independent, they are often forced to coordinate for peak performance because they all share a capacity-limited L2 cache.</d-footnote>

 Let's take a more detailed view of an H100 SM: